EarthScope: Education and Outreach

-The Education and Outreach Program is designed to integrate EarthScope into both the classroom and the community.
-The program must reach out to scientific educators and students as well as industry professionals (engineers, land/resource managers, technical application/data users), partners of the project (UNAVCO, IRIS, USGS, NASA, etc.), and the general public.
-To accomplish this, the EOP offers a wide array of educational workshops and seminars, directed at various audiences, to offer support on data interpretation and implementation of data products into the classroom.
-Their job is to make sure that everyone understands what EarthScope is, what it is doing in the community, and how to use the data it is producing.
-By generating new research opportunities for students in the scientific community, the program also hopes to expand recruitment for future generations of earth scientists.
+The Education and Outreach Program was designed to integrate EarthScope into both the classroom and the community.
+The program reached out to scientific educators and students as well as industry professionals (engineers, land/resource managers, technical application/data users), partners of the project (UNAVCO, IRIS, USGS, NASA, etc.), and the general public.
+To accomplish this, the EOP offered a wide array of educational workshops and seminars, directed at various audiences, to offer support on data interpretation and implementation of data products into the classroom.
+Their job was to make sure that everyone understood what EarthScope was, what it was doing in the community, and how to use the data it was producing.
+By generating new research opportunities for students in the scientific community, the program also hoped to expand recruitment for future generations of earth scientists.

 Mission

 "To use EarthScope data, products, and results to create a measurable and lasting change on the way that Earth science is taught and perceived in the United States."